Alan R. White: Early life and education

+Career

 In 1946 White was appointed as an assistant lecturer in the department of philosophy and psychology at the (then) University College of Hull, the departmental staff initially consisting solely of himself and Professor T. E. Jessop.
 White obtained this position on the recommendation of Luce who had contributed the "Inventory of the Manuscript Remains" to Jessop's A Bibliography of George Berkeley (1934).

 Prior to his arrival, Jessop had performed all the teaching duties for both philosophy and psychology.
 And though Hull's first dedicated psychology lecturer, George Westby, was appointed around the same time as White, the latter would himself also teach psychology as well as philosophy students long after the college acquired university status in 1954 and two separate departments were formed.
 Ullin Place records that, with the "connivance" of White, Westby. a fellow Rylean, succeeded in making Hull's psychology department "a center for a distinctive amalgam of ordinary language philosophy and behavioral psychology" in its early years.
 And Westby himself records White's "invaluable co-operation" in initiating and running the three-year "Philosophical Problems of the Sciences" course.
 The same having been intended to ensure psychology students appreciated "it is impossible to have a purely technical scientific language," a thorough examination of 'Mental' concepts being, as White notes, a necessary preparation "even for those whose chief interest is in the science of psychology."

 Within the philosophy department, White progressed to the positions of Lecturer and then Senior Lecturer, succeeding Jessop to become the second Ferens Professor of Philosophy in 1961 (a post he retained until his early retirement in 1985).
 At Hull he would also serve as dean of arts (1969–71) and as pro-vice-chancellor (1976–79).

 In 1958 White completed his PhD at the University of London under the supervision of A.J.
 Ayer, with a thesis on "The Method of Analysis In the Philosophy of G. E. Moore."
 That same year would see the publication of the fruits of this research in his first book G.E.
 Moore: a Critical Exposition.

 White was a visiting professor at numerous American universities including the University of Maryland (1967–68, 1980), Temple University (1974), Simon Fraser University (1983), the University of Delaware (1986) and Bowling Green State University (1988).
 He also became known to the first generation of 'third year' students of philosophy at the Open University, participating in a BBC televised discussion on perception that was annually repeated as part of the 'A303, Problems of philosophy' correspondence course which ran from 1973 until 1981.

-He also served as Secretary, and then president, of the Mind Association and as president of the Aristotelian Society.
+He also served as secretary, and then president (1972), of the Mind Association and as president of the Aristotelian Society 1979–1980.

 White retired to Nottingham, and was as appointed Special Professor of Philosophy at the university there in 1986.

 In the last decade of his life, as Hacker notes, White worked on jurisprudential problems pertaining to action, intention, voluntariness, negligence and recklessness.

 He died at his home in Sherwood, Nottingham on 23 February 1992.